Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/agent-variables.md

 ### Specific variables for Traceability Agent

 {{< alert title="Note" color="primary" >}}To exclude health checks from being counted towards the number of transactions for the purpose of entitlement, use the variable TRACEABILITY_EXCEPTION_LIST to identify the API path that the health check transactions use.
-The agent will then dismiss the transactions and not processs them for usage in transaction reporting.{{< /alert >}}
+The agent will then dismiss the transactions and not process them for usage in transaction reporting.{{< /alert >}}

 | Variable name                                  | Description  |
 |----------------------------------------------- |--------------|